Part Studio Best Practices

 As with many good practices in CAD, smart origins are another good practice to make future you's life easier.
 Intelligent origins allow designers to leverage default geometry (Front/Right/Top Planes, Origin Point) for robust axes of symmetry and references in their models.

-For FRC CAD, the purpose of using the same origin as the master sketch across all studios and assemblies is twofold:
+For FRC CAD, the purpose of using the same origin as the main layout sketch across all studios and assemblies is twofold:

 Note